 Are you on the hunt for the best road bike under 1000?
 Road bikes offer outdoor excitement and adventure like no other commuter vehicle.
 An excellent tool for maintaining health and losing body fat, one of the most entertaining sports available is road biking.
-The beauty of road biking lies in its ability to suit the needs of different people, whether that is leisure cyclists, commuters, or fitness fanatics.
+The beauty of biking lies in its ability to suit the needs of different people, whether that is leisure cyclists, commuters, or fitness fanatics.
 This diversified demand makes bike producers respond with the best products they possibly can to compete for your business.

 The versatility available in both the bikes and how you use them is part of what makes road biking so popular.
 Another reason for cycling’s popularity, aside from the sheer fun and fitness factor, is traffic congestion and the fact that bikes are eco-friendly.
 Many people think as a responsible person you should think about becoming a cyclist for the low carbon footprint biking has.
 If you have not caught on to the movement for any of these reasons yet, it’s your turn!
 One of your biggest decisions in keeping pace with this Eco-friendly vehicle mentality is to invest in a top-quality road bike.